How Simone Biles Shaped the Future: A Legacy Timeline

 July 7, 2022: Presidential Medal of Freedom

-On July 7, 2022, Simone Biles was presented with the Presidential Medal of Freedom by President Joe Biden, the nation's highest honor given to civilians.
-She was among a group of 17 honorees and the youngest person to receive this award.
+On July 7, 2022, Simone Biles became the youngest person to receive the Presidential Medal of Freedom, the nation's highest honor given to civilians.

-August 2024: Third best female athlete
+August 2024: Third-best female athlete

-In August 2024, the International Sports Press Association voted Simone Biles as the third best female athlete of the past 100 years.
+In August 2024, the International Sports Press Association voted Simone Biles as the third-best female athlete of the past 100 years.